Karsten Müller

 }

 How do changes in banking regulation affect the syndicated loan market?
-Because branch networks and loan syndication both enable banks to diversify geographical credit risk, we investigate the staggered implementation of the Riegle–Neal Interstate Branching and Banking Efficiency Act of 1994.
-Exploiting that the act only changed the legal framework for out-of-state commercial banks, we find that branching deregulation decreased syndicated loan issuance but spurred bilateral lending to corporations.
+Because branch networks and loan syndication both facilitate banks' ability to diversify geographical credit risk, we focus on the Riegle-Neal Interstate Branching and Banking Efficiency Act of 1994.
+We investigate its staggered state-wise implementation in a triple-difference identification strategy, exploiting the fact that the Act only changed the legal framework for out-of-state commercial banks.
+We find that branching deregulation decreased syndicated loan issuance but spurred bilateral lending to corporations.
+This shift is also reflected in interest rate spreads, pointing to a supply-driven substitution effect.
+Our results suggest that changes to banking regulation can affect not only the amount but also the type of credit in the economy.

 @article{keil_mueller_2020,